tokumine/conferenciarails-js-workshop/README.md

 Here you'll find all the files and presentations from todays workshop.

-You can also find the main handout online here:
+You can find the main handout here: http://bit.ly/node-backbone-workshop